dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 Account Admins have unrestricted access to dbt Cloud accounts.
 Users with Account Admin permissions can:

-- Create, delete and modify all projects in an account
+- Create, delete, and modify all projects in an account
-- Create, delete, and modify Repositories
 - Create, delete, and modify Connections
 - Create, delete, and modify Environments
-- Create, delete, and modify Jobs
 - Create, delete, and modify Groups
 - Create, delete, and modify Group Memberships
+- Create, delete, and modify Jobs
+- Create, delete, and modify outbound webhook subscriptions
+- Create, delete, and modify Repositories
 - Manage Notification Settings
 - Manage account-level [artifacts](/docs/deploy/artifacts)
+- Run and cancel jobs
+- Use the IDE
 - View and modify Account Settings
-- Use the IDE
-- Run and cancel jobs
-- Create, delete, and modify outbound webhook subscriptions

 ### Project Creator
 - **Has permissions on:** Authorized projects, account-level settings